-Chapter on Draupadi takes you through a comparison of characters of Sita in Ramayana and Draupadi in Mahabharata, both of whom were the daughters of the earth and were born in unusual circumstances.
-While on the face of it, it seems that both had a tough life and had to spend a lot of their lives in the forests.
-But on comparison, Sita had a far simpler life than Draupadi.
-Sita went willingly to forest accompanying her husband while Draupadi was forced twice to go there.
-Sita did not have to face any humiliation barring her having to leave the palace in the end when she was pregnant, but Draupadi had to face it every now and then and the one she faced in Kuru sabha is incomparable.
+The chapter on Draupadi takes you through a comparison of characters of Sita in Ramayana and Draupadi in Mahabharata.
+Both of whom were the daughters of the earth and were born in unusual circumstances.
+While on the face of it, it seems that both had a tough life.
+And had to spend a lot of their lives in the forests.
+But on the comparison, Sita had a far simpler life than Draupadi.
+Sita went willingly to forest accompanying her husband.
+While Draupadi was forced twice to go there.
+Sita did not have to face any humiliation barring her having to leave the palace in the end when she was pregnant.
+But Draupadi had to face it every now and then.
+And the one she faced in Kuru sabha is incomparable.

 Chapters on Karna and Krishna also look at the characters critically.
-She portrays Karna as someone who inherently knew he is a Kshtariya and tried to be one throughout his life but could only be so in his death.
+She portrays Karna as someone who inherently knew he is a Kshatriya.
+And tried to be one throughout his life but could only be so in his death.
 His behavior is extreme, either too harsh or too benevolent.
-One comes from his frustration of not being able to prove himself as a Kshtraiya and the other from a hope to be one by showing his benevolence when he can.
-Similarly Krishna is portrayed as someone who wants to be the Vasudeva, a title that puts him in the realms of godhood and above humans.
+One comes from his frustration of not being able to prove himself as a Kshatriya.
+And the other from a hope to be one by showing his benevolence when he can.
+Similarly, Krishna is portrayed as someone who wants to be the Vasudeva, a title that puts him in the realms of godhood and above humans.
 He is portrayed as a fine human being who could be totally detached in his actions.
 He was the friend of Arjuna and always guided him to the right path.

 The author argues that at the time of epic Krishna was as human as everyone else, but he became God later.
 And all the romantic stories associated with him are a later addition.